MC792601 – (Updated) SharePoint Framework domain isolated web parts retirement

 Retirement of Domain Isolated Web Parts

-Existing domain isolated web parts will stop functioning and display errors, impacting user access to critical functionalities.
+Existing domain isolated web parts will stop functioning and display errors, leading to disruption in workflows and user access to critical functionalities.

 - roles: SharePoint Administrators, End Users